 The difference also extends to the salon.
 European women tend to expect procedures such as skin steaming and manual pore extraction, whilst in China, these are seen as too inflammatory.

-Chinese consumers tend to favour South Korean brands when it comes to beauty buying, and a lot of the most innovative products and regimes come out of Korea.
-The anti-ageing trend has also been beneficial for Western beauty companies including Estee Lauder, which does well online in China through sites such as Tmall and social media activity on WeChat, as well as dedicated brand sites for its brands such as MAC Cosmetics and Clinique beauty.
+Chinese consumers tend to favor South Korean brands when it comes to beauty buying, and a lot of the most innovative products and regimes come out of Korea.
+The anti-aging trend has also been beneficial for Western beauty companies including Estee Lauder, which does well online in China through sites such as Tmall and social media activity on WeChat, as well as dedicated brand sites for its brands such as MAC Cosmetics and Clinique beauty.